![]() |

 The resource URI-Q is a TimeGate for Original Resource URI-R. |

-"accept-datetime", which indicate that the resource
+"accept-datetime", which indicates that the resource

 supports HTTP content negotiation in the datetime dimension.